 Let’s suppose you do not have a cable box, you don’t have wifi, and/or you don’t want to create a smart tv setup.
-Using a PC monitor with an antenna and TV tuner is also possible completely doable.
+Using a PC monitor with an antenna and TV tuner is also completely doable.
 You just need the right tools and understand how to make it work.

 The goal here is obviously to connect a TV antenna to your computer monitor.
 Your monitor, most likely, isn’t going to have a built-in TV tuner.
 This means you’ll not only need the TV antenna, but also OTA converter box.
 The Homeworx (found here on Amazon) digital converter box by Mediasonic combined with the GESOBYTE HD Digital TV Antenna (found here on Amazon) is an ideal setup for free TV Channels on your computer monitor.